Communicating with young members online procedure

 - At least 1 adult volunteer must have completed, or be working towards, the becoming a leader section of the leader development programme, or have completed the leadership qualification.

-- At least 1 leader (including assistant leaders and leaders-in-training) must have an up-to-date a safe space level 3.
+- At least 1 leader (including assistant leaders and leaders-in-training) must have an up-to-date a safe space level 3 or safer guiding.

 - Adult volunteers in roles that require them must have a current valid Girlguiding disclosure check.